Fed Announces Historic Interest Rate Hike: What's Next for Inflation?

 Raising rates too quickly might reduce consumer demand too much and unduly stifle economic growth, potentially leading businesses to lay off workers or stop hiring.
 That could drive up unemployment, which would lead to another problem for the Fed, as it's also tasked with boosting employment.

-But with inflation persisting and threatening to become entrenched in the US economy, Powell acknowledged that the Fed will raise interest rates more aggressively if needed.
-"The Committee is determined to take the measures necessary to restore price stability," Powell said in May.
-"The American economy is very strong and well positioned to handle tighter monetary policy."
+But with inflation persisting and threatening to become entrenched in the US economy, Powell acknowledged that the Fed will continue to raise interest rates aggressively if needed.

+"Clearly, today's 75 basis point increase is an unusually large one, and I do not expect moves of this size to be common," Powell said at Wednesday's briefing.
+"From the perspective of today, either a 50 or 75 basis point increase seems most likely at the next meeting."

-We'll keep you updated on the evolving economic situation as the Fed addresses its decision to hike rates up by 0.75 percentage points today.
+We'll keep you updated on the evolving economic situation as it develops.